 For the Cupcakes

-- 1 tsp Baking soda (Bicarbonate of Soda)
+- 1 teaspoon Baking soda (Bicarbonate of Soda)

-- 1 tbsp Finely grated lemon zest (fresh)
+- 1 tablespoon Finely grated lemon zest (fresh)

 - 240 ml/ 1 cup Almond milk